-In the past few months, in the wake of after several sets of video game-themed sake being announced, I’ve been getting questions from people who are interested in learning more about the Japanese drink.
+In the wake of after several sets of video game-themed sake being announced, I’ve been getting questions from people who are interested in learning more about the Japanese drink.

 Walking into a sake shop or ordering it from a menu can be daunting.
 First, there’s an array of kanji that, depending on the character, can be even hard for Japanese to read.
 (Though, thankfully, for Japanese speakers and students alike, many of the kanji characters that do appear on sake labels are rather common!
 Getting into sake is indeed a good way to learn Japanese).
 Then, there might be a whole range of industry lingo, terms, and specs covering the labels that can seem impenetrable.

 Note: This article was originally published on September 10, 2020.

 What’s one to do?
 You just want to enjoy sake!

 I’ve just published The Japanese Sake Bible, and in it, I go into the history, culture, and brewing process in-depth with exclusive interviews and insights.
 It has over 100 tasting notes from sake sommelier Takashi Eguchi and a foreword by famed musician Richie Hawtin, who recently launched his own curated sake selection, SAKE 36.
 So if you are interested in learning more, definitely pick it up!

 If you’ve been to Japan, you’ll know how much sake is available — for folks who drink alcohol, it truly is one of the best things the country has to offer, and I really want to help get the word out about it.
 In my experience, what I’ve found is that people outside Japan who know sake, really, really know sake.
 They’ve studied the drink intimately and understand it.
 What I haven’t seen, however, is a general, working-knowledge fluency among a wider audience like with other alcoholic drinks.
 Sake is too darn good to be a niche drink outside Japan!
 It deserves its place as an international beverage like beer, wine, and whisky.